 The active ingredients per daily serving (3 minitabs)

 - 75µg (3000 IU) Vitamin D3

 - European Food Safety Authority.
-Vitamin D contributors to the maintenance of normal teeth.
-EFSA Journal 2009; 7 (9): 1227. **
+Vitamin D contributes to the maintenance of normal teeth.
+EFSA Journal 2009;7(9):1227.**

 - Larson-Meyer DE.
 The importance of Vitamin D for Athletes.
 Sports Science Exchange.
 2015.
 Vol. 28, no. 148, 1-6

 - Martineau AR et al. Vitamin D supplementation to prevent acute respiratory tract infections: systematic review and meta-analysis of individual participant data.
 BMJ.
-2017 Feb 15; 356: 1,683.
+2017 Feb 15;356:i6583.

 How to use:

-Take 3 tablets (= 1 serving) with meals.
-Vitamin D is a fat-soluble vitamin, and therefore it is important to take the tablets with meals.
-This way it is absorbed much better by the body.
+Take 3 tablets (= 1 serving) with a meal.
+Vitamin D is a fat-soluble vitamin, so it is important to take the tablets with a meal.
+This way it is much better absorbed by the body.

 Vitamin D3 is taken in micrograms and so you actually need very little substance to get the daily amount.
-SynTech chose to use a minimum of additives to make the tablet and that is why the tablets are Vitamin D3 so small.
-Do not be shocked when you open the jar, all 270 tablets are in it!
+SynTech chose to use a minimum of additives to make the tablet and therefore the tablets are Vitamin D3 so small.
+Don't be shocked when you open the jar, all 270 tablets are in it!